CloudLabsAI-Azure/AIW-Windows-Virtual-Desktop/03-CREATE-APPLICATION-GROUP.md

    ![ws name.](media/78.png)

-17. In the Workspace section, we can choose to register the Application Group now or we can also register it later.
+17. In the *Workspace* tab, we can choose to register the Application Group now or we can also register it later.

    - Register Application Group: **Yes**
    - **WVD-WS-01** workspace will be selected by default, since the default ‘Desktop’ type application group on the same Session Host *(WVD-HP01-SH-01)* is registered to this workspace.